Control (Puddle of Mudd song)

 "Control" is a song by the American rock band Puddle of Mudd, released by Geffen Records on July 17, 2001, as their debut single.
 It was written by Wes Scantlin and Brad Stewart, as the lead single from the band's debut studio album, Come Clean.
 The song peaked at number three on both the US Billboard Mainstream Rock Tracks and Modern Rock Tracks charts.
 Furthermore, it peaked at number 68 on the Billboard Hot 100.
 The song was used for WWF Survivor Series in 2001.

 Meaning and background

 "Control" is about a relationship that Puddle of Mudd member Wes Scantlin was in.
 Scantlin told MTV that he was "going out with an uncontrollable person" and said that he was uncontrollable, too.
 Scantlin then told MTV:

 But the intimacy was really, really good ...
 [There were] some freaky-deaky things going on.
 The end of the song is the wake-up [where you realize], "Man, I can't deal with this anymore."
 The mental frustration isn't worth the bonus that you get intimacy-wise.
 When I wrote those lyrics, I was going, "Ah, man, I don't know if the record company's going to let this fly."
 I didn't know what anybody in the band was going to think.

+Brad Stewart, future bassist of Shinedown, wrote the main riff during a jam session, which inspired Scantlin to rework the rhythm and lyrics from a song he had written called "Hate Sex" into "Control".